 What sort of counselling services do you offer?

-We provide funding for kids to get counselling.
+We provide funding for young people aged 05-24yrs to get counselling.
 Counsellors are not employed by I AM HOPE or The Key to Life Charitable Trust.
-We're collecting a database of counsellors qualified to work with children, so we can share their details on our website (counsellors can sign up on our counsellors page).
-Kids can then Choose a Counsellor/s from our database to make an appointment.
+We're collecting a database of counsellors qualified to work with young people, so we can share their details on our website (counsellors can sign up on our counsellors page).
+Young people can then Choose a Counsellor/s from our database to make an appointment.

 We have strict guidelines about the types of counsellors and therapists we accept onto our database.
 They must all fit one of the following categories:

 NZ Association of Counsellors member (NZAC)